Skip to main content

 Instructions

 Convert a URL or raw HTML string into clean Markdown.
 Strips navigation, ads, scripts, and boilerplate; preserves headings, lists, links, code blocks, and emphasis.
-Use instead of loading raw HTML into context — saves 85–98% of tokens compared to the original page.
-Accepts either a URL (fetched server-side) or an html parameter with raw HTML.
+Provide exactly one of url or html — not both.
+Returns the Markdown string.
+Returns an error if the URL is unreachable.
+Has no side effects.
+Use instead of loading raw HTML into context — saves 85–98% of tokens.
+Do NOT use for JavaScript-rendered SPAs — use fetch_html or screenshot_url instead.

 Input Schema